 Every World Lit writer seems to have an appointment.
 Pamuk teaches at Columbia; Paul Muldoon at Princeton; Junot Díaz at MIT.
 University-produced postcolonial theory was also part of the education of World Lit.
 Rushdie had crucial friendships with Edward Said and Homi Bhabha, as did Ngugi with Gayatri Spivak.
 Increasingly writers from Calcutta and Cape Town attend MFA programs in East Anglia or Syracuse.
 Universities that celebrate their commitment to diversity — of cultural identity, if not class background — owe it to themselves to hire writers of odes to hybridity.

 World Literature today is thus canonized by the academy, and it wouldn’t be wrong to say that it is run like a private club by the global elites.
 “Today’s World Lit is more like a Davos summit,” it is stated in the article, “where experts, national delegates, and celebrities discuss, calmly and collegially, between sips of bottled water, the terrific problems of a humanity whose predicament they appear to have escaped.”
 This is merely the tip of the iceberg when it comes to discussions on World Literature.
 I wanted to begin with this brief overview because I kept, what David Damrosch calls, World Lit’s uneven playing field in mind as I was compiling my list.
 It has been challenging -might I add- to take a more mindful approach that refrains from over-representating globally and traditionally acclaimed male writers.
-So, this is by no means a perfect reading list.
+So, this is by no means a perfect reading list, and I’m conscious of the limitations of such a list.

 Despite the challenges, however, I’m pleased with my reading around Asia list (which is and will be work in progress).
 The meticulously curated reading list down below is mainly (not entirely) comprised of contemporary literary works (published post-2005) by female and queer writers of Asian origin.
 I must add that I still need help finding queer and/or female Central Asian voices.
 Due to repression and censorship, publishing in the post-soviet countries such as Uzbekistan and Tajikistan is evidently an arduous process, but if you know of immigrant writers from Central Asia, or if you are one (self-publishing perhaps?), please let me know–I will keep updating my list as I’m introduced to more writers who are writing from “the periphery.”